Designed so we can’t read your mail

 The most useful test of any security claim is to imagine it failing.
 So: suppose an attacker walks straight into our API server tomorrow morning, root on the boxes, full read access to the database, log pipelines, the lot.
 What would they walk out with, and what would still be out of reach?
 The answer is the whole point of the design.

-The short version is that the server holds two kinds of material.
+The server holds two kinds of material.
 The first is ordinary application data we need to operate the service: addresses, hashes, sessions, the fact that an account exists.
 The second is a small set of opaque ciphertext blobs the server cannot read on its own, chiefly the wrapped Vault Encryption Key and the per-account secret envelopes.
 The first set is exposed in a breach.
 The second set becomes a brute-force problem against the user’s Epistles password, not a giveaway.
+The OAuth refresh tokens for Gmail and Fastmail accounts are the carved-out exception, see the bullet below.

 What an attacker would walk away with